rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 defined using traits with default impls.

 A final, somewhat weaker, motivator is aesthetics.
-Ownership has allowed us to move threading almost entirely into libaries.
+Ownership has allowed us to move threading almost entirely into libraries.
 The one exception is that the `Send` and `Share` types remain built-in.
 Opt-in traits makes them *less* built-in, but still requires custom logic in the "impl matching" code as well as special safety checks when